Manual Installation¶

 Attention

-From Hyperion 3.3.10, RabbitMQ version 3.12+ is required.
+From Hyperion 4.x, RabbitMQ version 4.x+ is recommended.
+RabbitMQ 3.12+ is the minimum supported version.

 Follow the detailed installation instructions on the official RabbitMQ documentation.